Iqbalhossainshuvo/TypeScriptNote/README.md

 Shorthand
 ------------------------------------------------------------
-in your device install nvm software for node version manage npm init --y    => node json npm install -g typescript    => install typescript tsc --init    => for ts json npm i nodemon     => install for run your Project by script npm i ts-node-dev   => ts file out put quickly use this node pakage

-now divide the ts file,  js and ts, at first make a folder name src and for js file make another file dist or somthing . go to tsconfig file and uncomment the "rootDir": "./",   and after / put your folder name like "rootDir": "./src", then for javascript file   // "outDir": "./",  uncomment outDir and put here javascript folder name like "outDir": "./dist",
+in your device install nvm software for node version manage, npm init --y    => node json, npm install -g typescript    => install typescript, tsc --init    => for ts json, npm i nodemon     => install for run your Project by script , npm i ts-node-dev   => ts file out put quickly use this node pakage , now divide the ts file,  js and ts, at first make a folder name src and for js file make another file dist or somthing . go to tsconfig file and uncomment the "rootDir": "./",   and after / put your folder name like "rootDir": "./src", then for javascript file   // "outDir": "./",  uncomment outDir and put here javascript folder name like "outDir": "./dist",

-now just open terminal and write commend tsc
+now just open terminal and write commend tsc,

-and run ts file this commend npx ts-node-dev --respawn src/index.ts
+and run ts file this commend npx ts-node-dev --respawn src/index.ts,